Career Resources for LGBTQ Students

 - Is the company you are interested in an LGBTQ-friendly organization?

-- Do you feel comfortable disclosing that you are a member of an LGBT organization?
+- Do you feel comfortable disclosing that you are a member of an LGBTQ organization?

-- Do you include previous work experiences (internships, etc.) that occurred at LGBT advocacy organizations?
+- Do you include previous work experiences (internships, etc.) that occurred at LGBTQ advocacy organizations?

-- How do you list your achievements from an LGBT organization on your resume?
+- How do you list your achievements from an LGBTQ organization on your resume?

 Wording LGBTQ experience on your resume